 The next card comes from the very talented Shirley!
 Her cards are always immaculate, so I am not surprised that I choose one of her cards.
 Look at the color and detail!
 Shirley used a House Mouse stamp and colored the mice with Prisma colored pencils.
 For the seeds, Shirley applied Close to My Heart Liquid Glass.
 It really made the seeds pop and gave them a 3D look.
 On the inside of the card, Shirley stamped a cute sentiment – “Thanks amelon!”
 Just a little play on words!

 Last but not least, it is not hard to see why I chose this amazing zebra card!
 I shouldn’t have been surprised to find out it was from Create & Craft’s own Carole Lassak!
 Carole created this amazing card by cutting the zebra pattern out of vinyl using the Zing.
 The design comes from Paper Yoda, and Carole used outdoor vinyl which gives the design an extra shine.
 The black on white creates a striking image.
 It had to take great patience to adhere the image to the card and get all of those stripes straight!
 Just amazing!

 Next month’s theme/technique is birthday cards.
 The technique is wide open.
 The theme just has to be birthday cards.
-The club meets at 3pm on Sunday, August 5th at Red Letter Journal.
+The club meets at 3pm Sunday, August 5 at Red Letter Journal.
 We would love to have any and everyone join us!
 If you would like to join, contact Red Letter Journal or any member of Create & Craft.